pretix/pretix-docs/docs/guides/products/index.md

 This method allows you to control the total number of people that can be admitted to an event or time slot using quotas.

 With **Option B**, a customer who purchases a season ticket receives a single ticket with a single ticket secret that can be used an unlimited number of times.
-Use option B if the capacity of your venue is virtually unlimited and you do not need to know in advance how many season ticket holders will show up.
+Use option B if you are only hosting a single event or event series, the capacity of your venue is virtually unlimited, and you do not need to know in advance how many season ticket holders will show up.

 #### Option A: Memberships and multiple tickets